Labor Cost Calculators and QuickBooks

 You’ve heard the phrase “Garbage in – Garbage Out”.
 Well, the opposite is true as well.
 If you enter high-quality data into your QuickBooks accounting system, your output (reports) will be more accurate.
 And when your reports are more accurate, you’re in a position to be able to make better estimating and pricing decisions.

-The goal of using QuickBooks and Enterprise for job costing is to allow you to see ALL of your production costs for each job.
+The goal of using QuickBooks Desktop and QuickBooks Enterprise for job costing is to allow you to see ALL of your production costs for each job.
 As a result, the software is designed to help you quickly and efficiently assign costs such as direct labor payroll, payroll taxes, subcontractor costs, materials, and other job-specific costs to individual jobs.
-But, unless you perform some external calculations and make one more labor cost assignment within QuickBooks, you’ll be missing one vital job-cost element – a significant cost component that accountants call ‘labor burden cost’.
+But, unless you perform some external calculations and make one more labor cost assignment within QuickBooks, you’ll be missing one vital job cost element – a significant cost component that accountants call ‘labor burden cost.’

 If you’d like to learn more about labor burden and how to easily and effectively calculate YOUR labor burden, click here to learn more about our labor cost calculator.